 While such indemnification is best practice, it can potentially create a misalignment among board members with different liability covers.
-It has to be assessed in the respective situation if an institutional indemnification by the nominating shareholder should be disclosed.
+It has to be assessed in each respective situation whether an institutional indem-nification by the nominating shareholder should be disclosed.